 Why is flexible working desired?

-An improvement in employee morale can be due to many things, however flexible working gives employees the sense of giving back to the organisation they work for as a thank you for giving them the control over where, when and what they do at work.
-Thanks for Flexible working arrangements Employees are able to navigate their personal lives alongside their work tasks for the week.
+An improvement in employee morale can be due to many things and is mainly a response to the trust they feel for being permitted to work flexibly.
+Thanks to flexible working arrangements employees are able to navigate their personal lives alongside their work tasks for the week.
 The improved work life balance tends to improve productivity as employees are less stressed and have a greater sense of well-being and are generally happier about life.
-From the lens of the employer flexible working can create a better working environment as the degree of personal choice builds and culture of autonomy and responsibility.
+From the lens of the employer, flexible working can create a better working environment as the degree of personal choice builds a culture of autonomy and responsibility.
 When someone is responsible for something there tends to be a driving force to see it through.

 Gone are the days when traditional working patterns were the norm; a company that offers flexible working are more attractive than those that don’t.
-As hybrid work takes affect across the UK, it is now a well desired benefit for potential recruits, not just for the younger members of the organisation but also the more established worker.
-By offering Flexible working arrangements, your organisation could be attracting a more budding and determined employee which could lead to a better integration of business culture and greater efficiency within the organisation.
-It's not about a younger workforce but about a workforce who is able to arise and adapt to new arrangements within the organisation.
+As hybrid work takes affect across the UK, it is now a well desired benefit for potential recruits not just for the younger members of the organisation but also the more established worker.
+By offering flexible working arrangements, your organisation could be attracting a more budding and determined employee which could lead to a better integration of business culture and greater efficiency within the organisation.
+Add an example, for instance, on LI one can look for a job by filtering ‘remote office’ etc

 How to Implement flexible working practices?

 Adapting is all about trial and error.
-Finding out what works and what doesn’t and having the wisdom to identify the faults and working on them.
+Find out what works and what doesn’t for your business and have the courage to identify the faults and improve them.
 When implementing flexible working practices organisations must have an evaluation process in place.
 How to monitor and evaluate the success of the scheme and how to continue optimizing the benefit at hand.
 It is easy to get complacent when working flexibly but it is also easy to overwork, feeling as though you must compensate being home or away from office with working extra hours.
-It is important for employees to be vocal about what is working for them and what isn’t as well as employers to assessing the effectiveness of the scheme on the employee’s overall efficiency and effectiveness. in a day an age where changing the habits of individuals can be tricky its important to make employees feel involved in the process, as though they contributed to the change they will be making in their day to day working life.
+It is important for employees to be vocal about what is working for them and what isn’t as well as employers to assessing the effectiveness of the scheme on the employee’s overall efficiency and effectiveness.

 Is it for all?